TileDB-Inc/TileDB/doc/source/performance/performance-factors.rst

     application, you can set this param to ``false``, avoiding the check and thus boosting performance.

+Coordinate global order check -- ``sm.check_global_order``
+    During sparse writes in global order, setting ``sm.check_global_order`` to ``true`` (default) will cause TileDB to internally check whether the given coordinates obey the global order.
+If you are certain that this is not possible in your application, you can set this param to ``false``, avoiding the check and thus boosting performance.

 Async query concurrency -- ``sm.num_async_threads``
     By default only one thread is allocated to handle async queries.
 Increasing this parameter value can lead to better performance if you are issuing many